pingcap/blog/why-we-chose-a-distributed-sql-database-alongside-mysql-to-break-down-data-silos.md

 ---
-title: 'NetEase Games: Why We Chose a Distributed SQL Database Alongside MySQL to Break down Data Silos'
+title: 'NetEase Games: Why We Chose TiDB over Other MySQL-based and NewSQL Storage Solutions'
 author: ['Wenjie Li']
 date: 2019-12-04
 summary: As business boomed, NetEase Games met bottlenecks in database scalability and data isolation.
 This post introduces why they chose TiDB over other MySQL-based and NewSQL storage solutions to solve their pain points.